 Let’s recap: Your sex hormone levels are low during this phase, but estrogen levels start to rise as your period goes on.
 The best way to support your body is by laying low and being kind to yourself.

-You can do Office on Women’s Health “Physical activity and your menstrual cycle” View Source when you’re on your period.
+You can do any kind of exercise Office on Women’s Health “Physical activity and your menstrual cycle” View Source when you’re on your period.
 But if you’re feeling sluggish, focus on gentle movements, resting, and stretching your body.
 Go for short walks in nature, try meditating or a gentle yoga session, and continue listening to your body.
 By the end of the week, your energy will come back so you can start moving your body more—you know, if you’re into it.

-Recommended Dietary Allowances: 10th Edition.
-“Protein and Amino Acids” View Source provides your body with amino acids that can help with hormone production, and Evidence Based Complementary Alternative Medicine “Plant Consumption and Liver Health” View Source like broccoli or cauliflower will assist your liver in doing its job to get rid of any excess hormones.
+Protein Recommended Dietary Allowances: 10th Edition.
+“Protein and Amino Acids” View Source provides your body with amino acids that can help with hormone production, and cruciferous vegetables Evidence Based Complementary Alternative Medicine “Plant Consumption and Liver Health” View Source like broccoli or cauliflower will assist your liver in doing its job to get rid of any excess hormones.

 Do your best to stay away from processed foods, refined carbs, and sugar.
-These can make your Cleveland Clinic “11 Diet Changes That Help You Fight PMS” View Source , which is the last thing you’ll want.
+These can make your period symptoms worse Cleveland Clinic “11 Diet Changes That Help You Fight PMS” View Source , which is the last thing you’ll want.
 Also, limit alcohol intake and caffeine during this time so you can stay hydrated.

 During the menstrual phase, try to reprioritize work tasks and lighten your schedule as much as possible.
 Go to bed early so you can sleep as much as you want.
 Practice self-care—whatever that means to you—and don’t overextend yourself with social interactions if you aren’t feeling it.
 Whether that means inviting friends over for a movie night or going into full hermit mode, just take it easy.